umrlastig/pegazus-ontology/README.md

 │   ├── documentation
 │
 ├── scripts
-│   ├── cadaster                  <- Implementation of the algorithm specialized for the Napoleonic land registry dataset │
+│   ├── addresses                  <- Implementation of the algorithm specialized for the addresses │   ├── cadaster                  <- Implementation of the algorithm specialized for the Napoleonic land registry dataset │
 └── README.md